zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 * Re-add this comment somewhere?
   `python3 bin/evaluation_tool.py weakening config/standard.config -tb 3600 -l` sets the time bound(in seconds) for weakening inference, the default time bound is `3600` seconds.
+  + Added in Running Elrond section.

 * Add suggested hardware requirements (i.e. RAM and hard disk)
+  + Added in Requirements section.

 * Stipulate that reviews might need to disable memory limits in docker
+  + Docker can access whole RAM/Disk/CPU resource by default.

 * Include our own docker image
+  + TODO

 * Add a command to run a single benchmark to the ‘Getting Started’ guide, so reviewers have a sense things are actually working

 * Include lists of claims supported and not supported by the artifact
+  + In our evaluation section, we discuss about `5` key questions(line `918 - 923`).
+  + For _Q1_:
+    - The artifact supports the claims that our benchmarks covers the rich datatypes, predicates and properties claimed on line `928-979` of paper, and rich client programs claimed on line `996-999`.
+We shows this by provide the client programs, assertions and predicates under directory `data/`.
+    - The artifact supports the claims that Elrond can infer consistent initial solution under `3` minutes(line `1004`) by the `time_c` column in the table we generated.
+  + For _Q2_:
+    - The artifact supports the claim that Elrond can returns concrete counter-examples for clients with unsafe post-conditions by provide `5` unsafe benchmarks.
+  + For _Q3_:
+    - The artifact may not support the claim that `16/22` benchmarks of our safe benchmarks were able to find maximalsolutions from the initial solution within `1` hour(line `1015-1016`) by rum these benchmarks by `./bin/run_benchmarks_short.sh`, because the proference depends on the machine reviewers used.
+However, we examed this claim under two machine and this claim holds.
+  + For _Q4_:
+    - The artifact supports the claim that Elrond considers at most 40% of the full search space(line `1023`) by provide the `#Gather/|𝜙+|` column in generated Table 4.
+  + For _Q5_:
+    - The artifact supports the claim that `time_d` of short benchmarks are samller than long benchmarks(line `1037-1040`) by  provide the `time_d` column in generated Table 4.

 ## Requirements